 Their venom is not the most potent among venomous snakes, including some that share its habitat like the Indian Cobra.
-But the sheer amount of neurotoxin they deliver in a single bite, up to 0.2 ounces (seven milliliters) of a fluid, is enough to kill 20 people, or even an elephant.
+But the sheer amount of neurotoxin they deliver in a single bite, up to 0.2 ounces (seven milliliters) of a fluid, is enough to kill 20 people or even an elephant.

 Diet / Feeding

 However if the opportunity arises amphibians, rodents, small mammals, other reptiles such as the Asian water monitor (Varanus salvator).
 But birds or their eggs are also part of their diet.
 Because of their extremely slow metabolism after ingesting a large prey they can go months without feeding again.

 The species mating season runs from January to April, at that time the female and male will perform a nuptial dance in which they face each other with their heads held high.
 This is the only snake species in the world that builds a nest for their eggs, made out of leaves, grass and thin branches.